 “Betony had a bunch of uses and it was one of those all-purpose herbs that Moravians used in combination with other things,” McCarthy says.

-Since it was a warming herb mostly consumed in the wintertime, it helped with colds, stuffy noses, and coughs, and was often drank as a water or tea.
-When betony was pressed, the juices could be applied to heal wounds because of its natural astringent properties.
+Since it was a warming herb mostly consumed in the wintertime, it helped with colds, stuffy noses, and coughs, and was often drank as water or tea.
+When betony was pressed, the juices could be applied to heal wounds because of their natural astringent properties.

 Sometimes, the conical flowers themselves were ground up and included as an ingredient in jam.

 Today, because of its beauty, betony can be found in herb gardens, including at the Paul J. Ciener Botanical Garden in nearby Kernersville.